Thanood/monterey-user-manual/creating_new_application/skeleton-esnext-aspnetcore.md

 <br>

 Since the project structure is completely defined at this point (remember, Monterey has successfuly parsed all configuration information that is defined in this **[skeleton](https://github.com/aurelia/skeleton-navigation/tree/master/skeleton-esnext-aspnetcore)** folder), you are presented with Monterey's view of the project configuration (Image 3).
-Click on the **`Next`** button (marker 1) to proceed
+Click on the **`Next`** button (marker 1) to proceed.

 <br>
 <p align=center>